Skip to content

 The Salvation Army's disaster relief program consists of several basic services, addressing many of the typical needs of a disaster survivor.
 Services are adapted to the specific needs of individuals and communities and scalable according to the magnitude of the disaster.

-DISASTER ASSISTANCE is money or direct assistance to individuals, families and businesses in an area whose property has been damaged or destroyed by a disaster and whose losses are not covered by insurance.
+Disaster Assistance is money or direct assistance to individuals, families and businesses in an area whose property has been damaged or destroyed by a disaster and whose losses are not covered by insurance.
 It is meant to help with critical expenses that cannot be covered in other ways.
 This assistance is not intended to restore damaged property to its condition before the disaster.
-If a county has received an Individual Assistance declaration, residents are eligible to register with FEMA.
+If an Iowa county has received an Individual Assistance declaration, residents are eligible to register with FEMA.

 Call (800) 621-3362 or TTY (800) 462-7585, Mon-Sun 6 am-12 midnight Central; or apply online www.disasterassistance.gov.